-With many types of gas fireplaces on the market, you might ask yourself, what type of fireplace is right for me?
-While we have already written an in-depth guide for understanding gas fireplaces this article will explore 5 things you need to know before purchasing a direct vent gas fireplace.
+With many gas fireplaces on the market, you might ask yourself, what type of fireplace is right for you?
+While we have already written an in-depth guide to understanding gas fireplaces article will explore five things you need to know before purchasing a direct vent gas fireplace.

 - direct vent flue collars on an insert